 ASAM GELUGUR (ASAM KEPING)

-Used mainly in fish curries in Malaysia and Singapore.
+Used mainly in fish curries in Malaysia and Brunei.
 Its acidity and flavour are subtly different to the sour fruitiness of the more commonly used souring agent such as tamarind

 Malaysian and Indonesian traditional foods are rich with spices.
 To add fresh sour taste, various spices such as Tamarind (Asam Jawa), Asam Gelugur (Asam Keping) and Asam Skin (Asam Kulit) are used as a souring agent.